Alice in Wonderland (2010 film): Plot

-Nineteen-year-old Alice Kingsleigh, having mourned the recent loss of her father, is troubled by strange recurring dreams and the stifling expectations of the society in which she lives.
+In 1871 London, 19-year-old Alice Kingsleigh, having mourned the recent loss of her father, is troubled by strange recurring dreams and the stifling expectations of the society in which she lives.
 After receiving an unwanted marriage proposal from Hamish Ascot at his father's British garden party, Alice spots a familiar white rabbit wearing a waistcoat and carrying a pocket watch.
 She follows it to a rabbit hole and falls in.
-She shrinks after drinking from a bottle labeled 'Drink Me' (called a Pishsalver), meaning she cannot reach a key on a table, and then eats a cake labeled 'Eat Me' (called an Upelkuchen), transformed into a giantess.
+She shrinks after drinking from a bottle labeled 'Drink Me' (called a Pishsalver), meaning she cannot reach a key on a table, and then eats a cake labeled 'Eat Me' (called an Upelkuchen), transforms into a big giantess.
 After drinking from the bottle again to fit through a tiny door, she enters the forest of a fantastical world called Underland.
 There, she is greeted by the White Rabbit, a Dormouse, a Dodo, Talking Flowers, and identical twins Tweedledum and Tweedledee, who all apparently know her.

 Alice asserts that she is dreaming, but learns from Absolem the Caterpillar that she is destined to slay the Jabberwocky and end the tyranny of the Red Queen.
 The group is ambushed by the ravenous Bandersnatch and the Red Queen's knights, led by the Knave of Hearts.
-All are captured except Alice, who escapes, and the Dormouse who takes one of the Bandersnatch's eyes.
+All are captured except Alice, who escapes, and the Dormouse, who takes one of the Bandersnatch's eyes.
 The Knave informs the Red Queen of Alice's return, and is ordered to find her immediately.

 The Cheshire Cat guides Alice to the Mad Hatter, March Hare, and Dormouse's tea party.
 The Red Knights and the Knave of Hearts disrupt the party, but Alice manages to hide in a teapot.
 The Hatter then takes her to a safe place.
 He explains that the Red Queen took over Underland, usurping her sister, the White Queen.
 While in the woods, the Red Knights find the two, but the Hatter gives himself up so that Alice can escape.
 She is found by the Knave's Bloodhound, named Bayard, who is allied with the resistance.
-He takes Alice to the Red Queen's castle, where she becomes a giant again after eating another Upelkuchen.
+He takes Alice to the Red Queen's castle, where she becomes a giantess again after eating another Upelkuchen.